-Dual 22-inch stainless steel blades can handle fairly thick branches.
-23-cubic-centimeter engine.
-At around 11 pounds, it's easy for most consumers to use.
+Dual 22" stainless steel blades can handle fairly thick branches and are rust-resistant in combination with proper care.
+Durable, 23cc, 2-cycle, full crank engine with an easy-fill fuel tank.
+At roughly 11 lbs, it's easy for most consumers to hold and operate.
 Budget-friendly price.

 Some issues with the pull-start mechanism have been reported.